The fate of Schwarzschild--de Sitter black holes: nonequilibrium evaporation: Quantum Extremal Surfaces and Entanglement Islands

 \subsubsection{Refined Page condition}

 The Page time $t_{\rm Page}$ is defined as the moment when the generalized entropies of the two competing saddles become equal,

-At the semiclassical level this equality is well approximated by two standard assumptions: (i) the no--island saddle is dominated by the coarse--grained radiation entropy $S_{\rm rad}$, and (ii) the island saddle is dominated by the black hole’s Bekenstein--Hawking entropy $S_b$.
+At the semiclassical level this equality is well approximated by two standard assumptions: (i) the no--island entropy growth is estimated by the coarse--grained proxy $S_{\rm proxy}$, and (ii) the island saddle is dominated by the black hole’s Bekenstein--Hawking entropy $S_b$.
 Under these approximations, the Page condition simplifies to

-Using $\dot M=-\mathcal J(M)$ and $\dot S_{\rm rad}=\mathcal J(M)\!\left(\tfrac{1}{T_c(M)}-\tfrac{1}{T_b(M)}\right)$, one can eliminate $\mathcal J(M)$ to obtain
+Using $\dot M=-\mathcal J(M)$ and $\dot S_{\rm proxy}=\mathcal J(M)\!\left(\tfrac{1}{T_c(M)}-\tfrac{1}{T_b(M)}\right)$, one can eliminate $\mathcal J(M)$ to obtain

 which integrates to

 The Page condition \eqref{eq:PageEquality} therefore becomes

 with $S_b(M)=\pi r_b(M)^2/G_4$ and $r_b(M)$ defined by $\xi(r_b;M,\Lambda)=0$.